November 4, 2025

 Step 2 – Appoint a Healthcare Proxy or Agent

-Appointing a Healthcare Proxy (Medical Power of Attorney) gives someone you trust the authority to make medical decisions on your behalf if you can’t speak for yourself.
+Appointing a Healthcare Proxy (healthcare power of attorney) gives someone you trust the authority to make medical decisions on your behalf if you can’t speak for yourself.

 You can name an agent who will: